How We Select Our Breeding Dogs and Why it Works

-A study of the breedings behind October Prairie Smoke shows how this approach has worked for us.
-She is out of our Sage x Bess breeding, which has a record for producing normal hips unmatched in hunting English Setters.
+A study of the breedings behind October Prairie Smoke (below) shows how this approach has worked for us.
+She is out of our Sage x Bess breeding, which has a record for producing normal hips that as far as we are aware is unmatched in hunting English Setters.
 Having three plus generations of OFA certified ancestors in Smoke’s pedigree is helpful, but the strength of the breedings that produced her parents contributes much more to the hip strength in the Sage x Bess breeding.
 The combination of these two dogs was also particularly successful.

-There is another breeding in Smoke’s pedigree that does an even better job of demonstrating the effectiveness of sibling evaluation.
-The foundation of our breeding program was October Mountain Holly, out of Ryman’s Blue Return x Ryman’s Orange Heather.
+There is another breeding you can see in Smoke’s pedigree that does an even better job of demonstrating the effectiveness of sibling evaluation.
+The foundation female in our breeding program was October Mountain Holly, out of Ryman’s Blue Return x Ryman’s Orange Heather.
 Although none of Holly’s ancestors were OFA’d, she and 13 of her siblings were x-rayed and none were dysplastic, which identified Blue Return x Orange Heather as an exceptional breeding for hips.
-The consistent results breeders have had using dogs from this breeding proves how valuable sibling testing can be.
 At that time there were very few OFA evaluated field English Setters, yet it was still possible to recognize the strength of those dogs by evaluating so many siblings.
-Holly and her sister Ryman’s Blue Girl appear in Smoke’s pedigree, two more of Holly’s sisters are ancestors of our current dogs, and all the breeders we are aware of who have been most successful using predominantly Ryman lines have centered their programs around Ryman’s Blue Return x Ryman’s Orange Heather, further testament to the strength of that breeding.
+Multiple breeders had consistent results centering their programs around Ryman’s Blue Return x Ryman’s Orange Heather, proving how valuable sibling testing can be.
+Holly and her sister Ryman’s Blue Girl appear in Smoke’s pedigree, and two more of Holly’s sisters are ancestors of our current dogs.

-The grouping of the hip ratings out of Sage x Bess is an obvious, substantial improvement, and dogs out of it are excellent breeding prospects.
+The grouping of the hip ratings out of Sage x Bess was an obvious, substantial improvement, and dogs out of it were excellent breeding prospects.

 Our Hip Record

-Since 2002 we have been able to breed dogs selected from litters with hip ratings grouped very well into the normal range.
+Since 2002 we have been able to use breeding dogs selected from litters with hip ratings grouped well into the normal range.
 These dogs have either come from our own litters or from other breeders’ litters with similar sibling records.
-The resulting litters are listed below, and their hip records confirm the effectiveness of this selection process.
+The results confirm the effectiveness of this selection process.

-Hip records of all October Setters litters born from 2002 to 2015
+Hip results from October Setters litters born from 2002 to 2022

-Dogs must be at least 2 years old for final OFA evaluations.
-Depending on the rating, preliminary OFA’s are 80% to 100% reliable in predicting whether a dog will pass or fail a final OFA.
+*Dogs must be at least 2 years old for final OFA evaluations.
+Depending on the rating and the age, preliminary OFA’s are 80% to 100% reliable in predicting whether a dog will pass or fail a final OFA.
 In our experience the final rating will usually be the same as the preliminary, however it is not uncommon for it to go up or down one rating.
+Borderlines are unclear and need to be re-evaluated later.
+They are slightly more likely to eventually pass than they are to fail.
 We have not yet had a dog pass a preliminary evaluation and fail later but it can happen, most likely with a Fair.
 The biggest change we have seen in our dogs is a preliminary Mild that later passed with a final Good.